 Columbia Mountains Institute is pleased to work with these agencies in hosting this event: WildCAM Network, University of British Columbia, Ministry of Forests, Lands, Natural Resource Operations and Rural Development, University of Victoria, and LGL Limited.
 We also thank Wildlife Insights for their support.

-*Individual memberships for 2019 are $40 and can be purchased within the registration form.
-As we are late in the season a 2020 membership will be included.
+*Individual memberships for 2020 are $40 and can be purchased within the registration form.